Dual-induced multifractality in online viewing activity: Introduction

-To further obtain the category of such fractality and understand its origin, we use multifractal detrended fluctuation analysis (MFDFA)~\cite{Kantelhardt2002,Movahed2006,Lim2007} to probe the singularity spectrum.
-Dependence between generalized Hurst exponent ($H(q)$) and \emph{q}-order statistical moments ($q$) exhibits the multifractality in time series of events at whole community level.
-Though multifractality still keeps after these time series are randomly shuffled, manifestly changes happen in the value of the generalized Hurst exponent ($H(q)$).
-A legible result is suggested by the singularity spectrum.
-We hypothesize that such multifractality forms for the dual effect of broad probability density function (PDF) and long-term correlation~\cite{Kantelhardt2002}.
-This hypothesis is also verified by our synthesized series.
-Therefore, we conclude that multifractality exists in human online activity series and the combination impact of broad probability density function and long-term correlation is at the root of such multifractality.
+To more accurately categorize the fractality and understand its origin, we use multifractal detrended fluctuation analysis (MFDFA) and probe the singularity spectrum.
+We find a dependence between the generalized Hurst exponent and $q$-order statistical moments that indicates multifractality in the time series of records at the communal level.
+Although multifractality remains after the time series are shuffled, changes occur in the value of the generalized Hurst exponent.
+One result is obviously suggested by the singularity spectrum.
+Reference~\cite{Rybski2012} hypothesizes that multifractality relates with the broad PDF of inter-event times and the long-term correlations \cite{Kantelhardt2002}.
+Because this hypothesis is verified by our empirical results and our synthesized series, we conclude that multifractality exists in human viewing activity and that the combined effect of the fat-tailed distribution of inter-event times and long-term correlations causes such multifractality.